 This summer I was lucky enough to road trip solo across the ten provinces of Canada over a span of six weeks.
 Having lived in Canada most of my life this is the first time I’ve seen the vast prairies and its incredible sunsets, the majestic mountains of the Canadian Rockies and the beauty of the Maritimes.
 One thing that I enjoy doing is checking out the local food scene and of course to see what each city is up to in social enterprises, especially those that employ persons with disabilities.
-Here are twenty-six that operate across Canada, some that I had the chance to visit and you should too!
+Here are twenty-seven that operate across Canada, some that I had the chance to visit and you should too!

 Based in Iqaluit, Nunavut, Inclusion Cafe will cater your event with tasty coconut lentil curry to their gluten-free banana bread macaroons and their already famous zucchini parmesan quiche, they offer a range of sweet and savoury eatables that are handmade, decadent, healthy and delicious.